How to Cite PowerPoint Presentations in APA Style

 Madison, J. (2016, April 11-14).
 Introduction to APA Citations [PowerPoint presentation].
 2nd Annual National Conference for Researchers, New York, NY, United States.
 Retrieved from http://researcherguide.com/archives

-(Author Surname, year, slide 4)
+Format: (Author’s surname, year, slide 4)

-(Madison, 2016, slide 6)
+Example: (Madison, 2016, slide 6)

 How to Cite a PowerPoint Presentation Your Readers Can’t Access

-In his speech, Madison stated that employee retention increased by 5% (personal communication, May 26, 2019).
+Example: In his speech, Madison stated that employee retention increased by 5% (personal communication, May 26, 2019).

 Thus, a PowerPoint presentation needs to meet certain criteria.
 It should include:

-• Title page
+• Title slide

 • Thorough APA citations

-• Reference slide
+• The References slide

 • Fully cited slides for tables with figures and statistical data

-Title page
+Title slide

-Make your first slide similar to the title page of an APA research paper.
+Make your title slide similar to the title page of an APA research paper.
 Your first PowerPoint slide should include the same information as the cover sheet of an APA research paper.
 Include the title of the presentation, your name, organization, and an author’s note describing the purpose of the presentation.

 APA Style PowerPoint Citation